soso0024/soso0024/README.md

 ### 🥰 Fun fact

-- Love leveraging the power of technology to solve everyday problems in creative ways.
+- I'm fascinated by the idea of ​​using the power of technology to make people happy and working together as a team to achieve goals.

 ### 🔗 Check out my experiences here: